jennykortina/hackaddict/_posts/2007-12-13-force-extensions-to-work-in-firefox-3.md

-<blockquote>What you can do is open the configuration (<span style="font-weight:bold;">about:config</span>) in your Firefox browser, right click the list and create a boolean <span style="font-weight:bold;">extensions.checkCompatibility</span> option there.
+<blockquote>What you can do is open the configuration ( about:config ) in your Firefox browser, right click the list and create a boolean  extensions.checkCompatibility  option there.
 Set its value to false and restart the browser.</blockquote>